-In 2015 Kera returned to Squamish, BC, and reopened Mountain Horse School on a 7.5 acre property backing into temperate rainforest, the Squamish river, and the Tantalus range.
-Here she works in collaboration with the natural world to combine her diverse horse experience and passion for earth centred wisdom with her creative talents and experience learning from persons with neurodiversities into the truly unique offering that is Mountain Horse School.
+In 2015 Kera returned to BC, and reopened Mountain Horse School in the Upper Squamish Valley.
+In 2017 she moved the school to Pemberton BC, where she continues to alchemize her diverse horse experience, passion for earth-centred wisdom, creative talents, and experience learning from persons with neurodiversities into the truly unique offering that is Mountain Horse School.

 Read: Where Wonder Takes Up Residence by Lisa Richardson (Pique newsmagazine, March 2019)

 Burn Your Plan By Kera Willis (Traced Elements, March 2018)